-Figure 5: Trends of contaminant levels in unhatched Squam loon eggs from failed nests, 2008-2019.
-Three 2020 eggs tested in the past year for all contaminant classes are marked in red.
+Figure 5: Trends of contaminant levels in unhatched Squam loon eggs from failed nests, 1993-2021.
+Three 2021 eggs tested in the past year for all contaminant classes are marked in red.

-In an effort to better understand the potential impact of these contaminants, LPC will be investigating loon eggshell thickness and egg size in relation to contaminant levels and productivity.
-Some of these contaminants may cause eggshell thinning and impact the size of bird eggs, and these data will be analyzed in an effort to understand if and how these contaminants may impact loon productivity.
+In November 2021, LPC submitted a report to New Hampshire Department of Environmental Services and New Hampshire Department of Fish and Game detailing results of our contaminant testing of loon eggs throughout the state (available at www.loon.org/eggreport).
+In an effort to better understand the potential impact of contaminants on Squam's loons, LPC will be investigating loon eggshell thickness and egg size in relation to contaminant levels and productivity.
+Some of these contaminants may cause eggshell thinning and impact the size of bird eggs, among other impacts, and these data will be analyzed in an effort to understand if and how these contaminants may impact loon productivity.